Rastark/infovisbutteflyproject/README.md

 @Debian based system:

-To launch the application, just download the repository into a folder and type the command "python -m http.server", it will be loaded on your localhost 8000 port by default!
+To launch the application, just download the repository into a folder, open the termin and type the command

+  $ pip install httpserver
+  $ python -m http.server

+it will be loaded on your localhost 8000 port by default!